 India has the greatest share of Himalayas (2,400 km)

-Himalayas in Nepal (800 km)
+The Himalayas in Nepal (800 km)

-- Highest mountain – Mt.
+The Himalayas occupy 75% part of Nepal.
+Highest mountain – Mt.
 Everest, including 8 peaks above the altitude of 8,000 m lies in this country.

-The Himalayas have highly diverse people living there with different religions and different languages.
-There is Hindusm in the Southern ranges of Eastern Himalayas, Islam is widespread in the West, and Buddhism is practiced in the Northern ranges of Western Himalayas.
+There is Hinduism in the South ranges of Eastern Himalayas, Islam is popular in the West, and Buddhism is practiced in the Northern ranges of Western Himalayas.

-Enormous languages are spoken there Urdu/Hindi/Nepali/Tibetan/Chinese which are very different from each other.
+Languages are spoken there Urdu/Hindi/Nepali/Tibetan/Chinese which are very different from each other.

 Many places of Himalayas are of Religious importance in these religions- Hinduism, Sikhism, Buddhism and Jainism.

-Himalayas are Highly Rich in Flora and Fauna
+The Himalayas are Highly Rich in Flora and Fauna

-There are rich forests of Pine, Deodar, Spruce, Silver Fir, Conifers and Blue Pine which are found in the Western region but the Eastern region have Rhododendrons, Maples, Oaks, Alder, Birch and Willows.
+There are rich forests of Pine, Deodar, Spruce, Silver Fir, Conifers and Blue Pine Which are found in the Western region but the Eastern region has Maples, Oaks, Alder, Birch, and Willows.

-It is divided in Three parts:
+It divided into three parts:

-- Lesser Himalayas – These are on the south of Hidari, their average height is more than 3000 m.
+Lesser Himalayas – These are on the south of Hidari, their average height is more than 3000 m.

 Glaciers and Lakes

-There is a large list of Indian glaciers some of them are –
+There is a large list of Indian glaciers some of them are

 Gangotri and Yamunotri